FACTS & TIPS FOR RENTING AN RV FOR A ROAD TRIP

-If you are interested in renting an RV for the first time but are not sure what are the best options, where to rent, what to expect, etc. you are about to learn all you need to know about an RV Rental Road Trip.
+Congratulations!
+You just found the most detailed guide on how to renting an RV for a road trip.
+If you searching on how you can renting an RV for the first time but are not sure what are the best options, where to rent, what to expect, etc. you are about to learn all you need to know about an RV Rental Road Trip.

 Before you start running your Google search for ” RV rentals near me” make sure you understand what exactly you are looking for first.
 I am a big fan of road trips, and I have done many road trips around the world, but this was my first RV rental road trip too.

 I consider myself an expert on road trips around the world.
-I have traveled to many countries and visited many places on road trips before such as a road trip in Namibia, a self-drive safari in Botswana, and drove the whole Ring Road in Iceland – but definitely, an RV road trip is different.
+I have traveled to many countries and visited many places on road trips before such as a road trip in Namibia, a self-drive safari in Botswana, and drove the whole Ring Road in Iceland, and have done an East Coast itinerary – but definitely, an RV road trip is different.
 In a good way!

-Here I am listing some of the RV traveling styles, as I believe this is a good start to see if and RV rental road trip is a good fit for you:
+Here I am listing some of the RV traveling styles, as I believe this is a good start to see if an RV rental road trip is a good fit for you:

 Traveling in an RV during a Pandemic